raycast/extensions/extensions/hoarder-bookmark/README.md

 ### Additional Conveniences

-- **Intuitive Search**: Quickly locate any bookmark or content using the online search feature of Horarder and the powerful search capabilities of Raycast.
+- **Intuitive Search**: Quickly locate any bookmark or content using the online search feature of Hoarder and the powerful search capabilities of Raycast.
 - **One-Click Actions**:Open bookmarks in your browser, copy links, or delete instantly.
 - **Preview Support**: View bookmark details and screenshots without leaving Raycast
 - **Keyboard Navigation**: Fully keyboard-accessible for maximum efficiency